AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-spinviewiconeffect.md

 ---
 description: The spin indicator is overlaid on the spin view area.
 It is displayed when the image is in a reset state and it also depends on the iconeffect parameter.
-seo-description: The spin indicator is overlaid on the spin view area.
-It is displayed when the image is in a reset state and it also depends on the iconeffect parameter.
-seo-title: Spin view icon effect

 solution: Experience Manager
 title: Spin view icon effect
-uuid: 33445a3d-51dc-47a4-a8d1-87d25ea001e1

 feature: Dynamic Media Classic,Viewers,SDK/API,Mix Media Sets
 role: Developer,Business Practitioner
 ---